Calgary-Glenmore: 2004

-2008 general election
+2008

 2009 by-election

 The 2009 by-election was initiated by the resignation of incumbent Ron Stevens on May 15, 2009.
 Stevens left office to accept a judicial post five days later on May 20, 2009.
 Premier Stelmach had six months to call the election, but he didn't wait the full-time period instead calling it for September 14, 2009.

 The by-election attracted a few high-profile candidates.
-The only person to announce running for the Progressive Conservative nomination was Calgary Ward 13 Alderman Diane Colley-Urquhart.
-She was acclaimed as the candidate by the Progressive Conservative party on June 5, 2009.
+The only person to run for the Progressive Conservative nomination was Calgary Ward 13 Alderman Diane Colley-Urquhart.
+She was acclaimed as the candidate by the Progressive Conservative party on June 4, 2009.

 The nomination for the provincial Liberal party which had previously held the riding and had finished second in every year since 1982 was hotly contested.
 The first candidate to announce his intention to run for the Alberta Liberal Party nomination was former Ontario NDP MPP George Dadamo.
 He served in the Bob Rae government from 1990 to 1995.
 A second candidate for the Liberal party announced on 1 June 2009, Corey Hogan a Liberal party insider.
 The result of Hogan running caused Dadamo to withdraw.
 The Liberal nominating convention took place on June 22, 2009, and resulted with 2004 and 2008 Liberal candidate Avalon Roberts winning.

 The nominee for the Wildrose Alliance was former Cardston-Taber-Warner MLA and Leader of the party Paul Hinman.
 Hinman grew up in the community of Haysboro located in the constituency.
 The Wildrose Alliance nomination convention was held on June 23, 2009, with Hinman receiving the nomination by acclamation.